Operation Flashpoint: Cold War Crisis: Cold War Crisis

 Armstrong returns to Malden, but his superiors refuse to support the FIA.
 Reassigned as a sentry, Armstrong is attacked by Spetsnaz saboteurs and learns the Soviets are invading Malden.
 NATO forces elsewhere on Malden, including inexperienced tank commander Lieutenant Robert Hammer, fight back and achieve some victories but are ultimately pushed to the northern coasts of the island.
 With geopolitical tensions escalating as the West erroneously blames Gorbachev's government for the invasion, Guba contacts Blake with an ultimatum to surrender; however, this reveals his complicity and prompts the Soviet government to condemn his actions, and Blake refuses to surrender when the U.S. government orders a carrier battle group to the region.
 United States Army Special Forces Major James Gastovski is brought out of retirement to sabotage Soviet materiel, while Armstrong is promoted to lieutenant for his actions in combat against the Soviets, who are eventually forced out of Malden.
-NATO forces, including helicopter pilot Captain Sam Nichols, launch a counter-invasion of Everon and liberate it with the FIA before shifting their attention to Koljugev, which Guba's forces are using as a staging area.
+NATO forces, including helicopter pilot Captain Sam Nichols, launch a counter-invasion of Everon and liberate it with the FIA before shifting their attention to Kolgujev, which Guba's forces are using as a staging area.

-When NATO invades Koljugev, Guba acquires a Scud missile and captures Nichols, by then reassigned from a UH-60 Black Hawk to an A-10 Thunderbolt II, and threatens to fire the Scud and publicly execute Nichols and other prisoners of war to coerce Blake's forces to withdraw.
+When NATO invades Kolgujev, Guba acquires a Scud missile and captures Nichols, by then reassigned from a UH-60 Black Hawk to an A-10 Thunderbolt II, and threatens to fire the Scud and publicly execute Nichols and other prisoners of war to coerce Blake's forces to withdraw.
 However, Nichols manages to escape, while Gastovski's special forces team acquires the Scud's disarm codes, allowing NATO to destroy it.
 In a fit of rage, Guba kills his secretary and lover Angelina and orders the preparation of a second Scud for launch, but is captured by Gastovski.
 While in custody, Guba accidentally reveals the location of the second Scud, which is promptly destroyed by NATO, ending the conflict.
 With the crisis resolved, the Soviet Union and the West agree to cover up the conflict as a foiled nuclear terrorist attack.
 In the campaign's epilogue, a fully retired Gastovski returns to Everon to reunite with Armstrong, Hammer, Nichols, and Stoyan, now his friends.

 Red Hammer

-In 1980s, Dmitri Lukin takes part of Soviet invasion of Everon, later in the invasion of NATO-held Malden where Soviet soldiers are pushing back ahead after a few initial success.
-Lukin leads the defense of Everon and the action behind enemy lines, and he is sent to kill one of leaders of resistance and shockingly discovers that he is a Spetsnaz defender and did not want to serve under general Guba anymore.
+In 1980s, Afghanistan veteran Dmitri Lukin takes part of the Soviet invasion of Everon, later in the invasion of NATO-held Malden where Soviet soldiers are pushing back ahead after a few initial success.
+Lukin leads the defense of Everon and the action behind enemy lines, and he is sent to kill one of leaders of resistance and discovers that he is a Spetsnaz defector and did not want to serve under general Guba anymore.
+Lukin then defects to the resistance and conducts missions against Guba's forces.
+After the war, he returns to Russia and rejoins the Spetznaz, the same post he held back in Afghanistan.